How to manage users within a project on My DataLake Services

 ../../_images/how-to-manage-users-4.png

-Once approved, you will see the current number in Users & privileges screen.
+Once approved, you will see the new limit in the Users & privileges screen.

-To see the list of limit requests, click on Users limit requests.
-Here is the list with one approved request:
+To see the list of submitted limit requests, click Users limit requests.
+Here is an example list with several requests shown:

 Giving user administrator privileges